 Although Henry aspired to be a doctor, he ran a garment district merchandising service to help support his family during the Depression while attending City College of New York in the evenings.
 To augment his family’s income and to satisfy his continuing passion for percussion, Henry performed as band leader “Chick Jones.”
 But the gigs were neither frequent nor lucrative enough to support the other musicians who also had day jobs, and transporting his cumbersome drum set on the New York subway system became, as he described it, “a nightmare.”
 Then he met the love of his life, Faye.

 Though Henry loved percussion, he loved women in general, and Faye in particular, even more.
 He sold his beloved drums to finance his marriage, made easier as Faye allowed him to drum on the dining room table with the silverware.
 The newly-weds eventually settled in Albany where Henry worked in sales and thrived as a loving father, delighting everyone with his irrepressible sense of humor.
 His musical outlets became singing in an amateur choir, ballroom dancing, attending classical music performances, and creating table-top drum patterns.

 In later years, Henry earned awards for charity fundraising.
 After five years of happy retirement in Phoenix, AZ, he died in 1976 of myocardial infarction on a cruise ship near Tunis.

-Our concerts are sponsored by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, and by a Culver City Performing Arts Grant with support from Sony Pictures.
+Our concerts are sponsored by a Culver City Performing Arts Grant with support from Sony Pictures.